By Deborah Goonan, Independent American Communities

 Of course, we cannot force people who want to keep their HOAs to abolish them, and, for some people, a well-managed association (rare as that is) may serve their needs.

 At the same time, members of aging and failing Associations need a way to phase out or opt out entirely, depending on the specific circumstances of the community.
-This is a complex and sticky process that industry and governments have been trying to avoid.
+This is a complex and sticky process.
 Problems with deterioration of community infrastructure and entire condo projects are also not going away.
-And no one wants to lead a sinking ship.
-Alternatives must be forthcoming, and we cannot simply rely on developers to purchase and redevelop entire communities as new Associations, essentially recreating the same fundamental problems.
-The truth is, developers don’t want to invest in the worst-off communities — they only want the ones that are still in relatively good condition and well located.

-I believe real solutions require structural change, shifting the way responsibilities are shared between owners/residents and local and state governments, and rethinking the role that developers should or should not play in creating safe, affordable housing and viable communities.
+I believe real housing and HOA solutions require structural change, shifting the way responsibilities are shared between owners/residents and local and state governments.
+We should be rethinking the role that developers should or should not play in creating safe, affordable housing and viable communities.

-When maintaining infrastructure and community safety once again becomes a matter of public interest, a responsibility most appropriately shared by all through tax dollars, then millions of people living in HOAs will be free to opt out of the nonessential services: architectural control standards enforcement, membership in recreational clubs and amenities.
-HOAs can once again become voluntary civic organizations rather than unaccountable substitutes for local governance.
+Millions of people living in HOAs should be free to opt out of HOA nonessential services: architectural control standards enforcement, membership in recreational clubs and amenities.

-Of course, it’s high time to reduce the over supply of mandatory Association Governed Housing through attrition.
-Stop creating more of the same.
-Return to governance models that work by emulating successful municipalities that practice good government.
-Improve municipalities that we already have, rather than abandoning them in favor of developer-centric profit centers and rampant speculation in real estate.
-Restore property rights to individuals.
+Of course, it’s also time to reduce the over-supply of mandatory Association Governed Housing.
+We should stop creating more of the same, and return to governance models that work.
+Emulate successful municipalities that practice good government.

-Fundamentally, home ownership must no longer be all about “property values” – ie. increasing the property tax base and real estate industry profitability – at the expense of social values, individual rights, and long-term, stable equity growth for property owners.
+Fundamentally, home ownership must no longer be all about “property values” – ie. increasing the property tax base and real estate industry profitability.